ahmadhassanch/editable_table/html/readme.txt

   This will not be allowed in the resizing row.

 CELL SPLIT
-- If cell is split
+- If cell is merged, we should be able to split it.

 SAVE LOAD FUNCTIONALITY
 - Should be independent of resolution/zooming